 The atmosphere in the house is informal and there’s plenty of space in the house and garden to relax.
 It’s very peaceful here – we are at the end of a lane, so there’s no passing traffic.

-Monmouthshire is very beautiful with villages and unspoilt country side.
+Monmouthshire is very beautiful with villages and unspoilt country side and lots of castles.
 There’s plenty of walking, and good pubs in cycling/driving distance.
 If you don’t have transport we are happy to help out with lifts.
-Simon swims in Monmouth early every week day morning, so if you are a keen swimmer he can give you a lift.

 We’re midway between the historic towns of Monmouth and Abergavenny – both have local shops and markets.
 In July Monmouth holds a 9 day music festival and there’s a 2 day food festival in Abergavenny in September.